computelab/config/README.md

 #### 2. Refresh the config by providing a callback

 Example, when changing config flags at runtime.
+Configs are stateless.

 (To be written)